trojanmediaarts/iml400/week7/lecture/lecture7-marp.md

 4. Code the mockup as a template
 5. Fill the mockup with live data
 6. Make it interactive (hookup the page to a live data source)

+---

+## Spotify Interactive Example

+You can check out the source code for these examples on Github.
+The code is in ```week7/code/spotify-example```

+_NOTE: In order to run the examples you may need to run a local webserver **from the spotify-example directory.**  There are instructions for running a local server on the wiki [here](https://github.com/trojanmediaarts/iml400/wiki/Week-7-Resources)._